 The average rainfall of Queensland is high, especially along the northern coast, where it ranges from 60 to 70 inches per annum.
-At Brisbane 50 01 inches is the average of thirty-five years, and even on the plains of the interior from 20 to 30 inches usually fall every year.
-During 1900, 34 41 inches of rain fell in Brisbane, the number of wet days being 110.
+At Brisbane 50.01 inches is the average of thirty-five years, and even on the plains of the interior from 20 to 30 inches usually fall every year.
+During 1898, 60.06 inches of rain fell in Brisbane, the number of wet days being 131.

 South Australia, extending as it does over about 26 degrees of latitude, naturally presents considerable variations of climate.
 The southern portions have a climate greatly resembling that of the coast of Italy.
 The coldest months are June, July, and August, during which the temperature is very agreeable, averaging for a series of years 53.6°, 51.7°, and 54° for those months respectively.
-On the plains slight frosts. occasionally occur, and ice is sometimes seen on the highlands. summer is the only really disagreeable portion of the year.
-The sun at that season has great power, and the temperature frequently reaches.
-100° in the shade, with hot winds blowing from the interior. weather on the whole is remarkably dry.
-At Adelaide there are on an average 120 rainy days per annum; during the last sixty years themean rainfall has been 20.88 inches per annum, while farther north the quantity recorded was considerably less.
-The country is naturally very healthful, and in evidence of this it may be mentioned that no great epidemic has ever visited the state.
+On the plains slight frosts occasionally occur, and ice is sometimes seen on the highlands. summer is the only really disagreeable portion of the year.
+The sun at that season has great power, and the temperature frequently reaches 100° in the shade, with hot winds blowing from the interior. weather on the whole is remarkably dry.
+At Adelaide there are on an average 120 rainy days per annum; during the last sixty years the mean rainfall has been 20.88 inches per annum, while farther north the quantity recorded was considerably less.
+The country is naturally very healthful, and in evidence of this it may be mentioned that no great epidemic has ever visited the colony.

 The climate of the Northern Territory of South Australia is extremely hot, except on the elevated table lands.
-Altogether, the temperature of this part of the state is very similar to that of Northern Queensland, and the climate is equally unfavourable to Europeans.
+Altogether, the temperature of this part of the colony is very similar to that of Northern Queensland, and the climate is equally unfavourable to Europeans.
 It is a fact worthy of notice that the malarial fevers which are so troublesome to the pioneers of the northern parts of Australia almost, and in some cases entirely, disappear after the land has been settled and consolidated by stock.
 The rainfall in the extreme north, especially in January and February, is exceedingly heavy.
 The average yearly rainfall in the coast districts is about 63 inches.

 Western Australia has practically only two seasons-the winter, or wet season, which commences in April and ends in October; and the summer, or dry season, which comprises the remainder of the year.
-During the wet season frequent and heavy rains fall, and thunderstorms with sharp showers occur in the summer.
-The extremes of drought and flood experienced in the other states are almost unknown in Western Australia, but during the summer months the north-west coast is some-settled parts of the state the mean temperature is about 64°; but in the more northern portions the heat is excessive, though the dryness of the atmosphere makes it preferable to most tropical climates.
-At Perth, in 1900, the mean temperature was 64°, the maximum being 106° and the minimum 39°; and the rainfall for the same year was 36.61 inches, rain having fallen on 124 days.
+During the wet season frequent and heavy rains fall, and thunderstorms The extremes of drought and with sharp showers occur in the summer. flood experienced in the other colonies are almost unknown in Western Australia, but during the summer months the north-west coast is sometimes visited by hurricanes of great violence.
+In the southern and earlysettled parts of the colony the mean temperature is about 64°; but in the more northern portions the heat is excessive, though the dryness of the atmosphere makes it preferable to most tropical climates.
+At Perth, in 1898, the mean temperature was 65.5°, the maximum being 106.9° and the minimum 37.4°; and the rainfall for the same year was 32.04 inches, rain having fallen on 109 days.
 Observations extending over a period of twenty-two years show the average rainfall at Perth as 33 inches.
 Although the heat is very great during three months of the year, the nights and mornings are almost always cool, and camping out is not attended with danger owing to there being so little moisture in the air.